loghinalexandru/anchor/README.md

 storage: git
 ```

+For this to work you need to have a repository already created and a **ssh** key already setup.
+The authentication is done via the **ssh-agent** as mentioned in the [go-git](https://github.com/go-git/go-git) documentation.

-This is a one-time-only since the file will be persisted on the preffered back-end storage.
+This is a one-time-only configuration since the file will be persisted on the preffered backing storage.